srlhyo/Information-Security-Assessment-Tool/README.md

 If there are no issues, the User can sign-in to our Newsletter or just leave the web application.

+## Who are likely to benefit from using ISAT

+Key decision makers, including C-Level Executives, Senior Management and other assigned individuals with responsibility for information/cyber security, governance, risk managment and compliance.

 ## UX Flowchart Draft 1

 ![](./images/ux-flow.jpeg)